iolanta-tech/iolanta-tech/docs/blog/whitepaper/index.md

 We added the `--as` argument, and our output has changed.
 It is a piece of extended Markdown markup suitable for Mkdocs[^mkdocs] static site generator with mkdocs-material[^mkdocs-material] theme.
 Indeed, inside Mkdocs it is rendered like this:

+[^mkdocs-material]: mkdocs-material

 {{ render("criterion-context") }}

 The facet responsible for it is `iolanta_tech.facets.criterion.Criterion`, and it has been chosen because we specified `iolanta:html` as the **environment** for rendering using the `--as` parameter.

+This brings us to the question we silently ignored in the previous section: how is the particular facet for the given node selected?

-Thus, facet selection depends on the *environment* we are rendering a node within.
+Facet selection depends on the *environment* we are rendering a node within.

-* In our first example, we didn't specify `--as`, and Iolanta used its default environment known as `iolanta:cli` which serves printing to console;
+* In our first example, we didn't specify `--as`, and Iolanta used its default environment — `iolanta:cli` — which serves printing to console;
 * In the second example, we specified `iolanta:html` explicitly.

-{{ render("fig-criteria-facets") }} illustrates the code that helps Iolanta choose the correct facet.
-We can see that `Criterion` class has two facets connected to it via `iolanta:hasInstanceFacet` property:
+{{ render("fig-criteria-facets") }} illustrates the piece of YAML-LD code that helps Iolanta choose the correct facet.
+We can see that `Criterion` class has two facets connected to it via `iolanta:hasInstanceFacet` property.

 * `Default` facet that's going to be used in table cells;
 * `Criterion` facet which will render Markdown markup.
-For that one, we explicitly specify a few environments it can be used within.

 <figure markdown>
 <div style="text-align: left">